Ilyas ibn Mudar: Birth

 His full birth name which shows his lineage is Ilyas ibn Mudar ibn Nizar ibn Ma'add ibn Adnan; which indicates he is a fifth-generation descendant of the Arabian patriarch Adnan through Mudar.
 The name of Ilyas has also been rendered as al-Yas.
 He was a descendant of biblical patriarch Abraham through Ishmael.

 Family

 Ilyas was born to Mudar ibn Nizar and had a brother named Qays Aylan, the progenitor of the Qays tribal confederation.
 His mother was an Arab woman named Rabab.

 The wife of Ilyas was named Khindif.
 Ilyas' sons were Amir, Amr and Umayr, whose names were later changed to Mudrikah, Tabikha and Qam'ah respectively.
 Through Mudrikah, Ilyas is the ancestor of the Banu Hudhayl.

 Life

-Rule over the Hijaz
+Rule

-Ilyas ibn Mudar succeeded his father as the ruler of the Hijaz.
-During his rule, he maintained the Kaaba in Mecca and was the first to start the custom of slaughtering an animal on the premises of the Kaaba.
+Ilyas ibn Mudar succeeded his father as the ruler of Mecca.
+During his rule, he maintained the Kaaba and was the first to start the custom of slaughtering a camel on the premises of the Kaaba.
 Ilyas also rediscovered the Maqam Ibrahim, repaired it, and then placed it in a corner of the Kaaba.
 In his old age, Ilyas died of tuberculosis and was the first Arab recorded to have died from it.